passageidentity/.github/CODE_OF_CONDUCT.md

 Avoid using offensive or harassing package names, nicknames, or other identifiers that might detract from a friendly, safe, and welcoming environment for all.
 Harassment includes, but is not limited to: harmful or prejudicial verbal or written comments related to gender identity, sexual orientation, disability, ethnicity, religion, age, physical appearance, body size, race, or similar personal characteristics; inappropriate use of nudity, sexual images, and/or sexually explicit language in public spaces; threats of physical or non-physical harm; deliberate intimidation, stalking or following; harassing photography or recording; sustained disruption of talks or other events; inappropriate physical contact; and unwelcome sexual attention.

 # Reporting Violations of this Code of Conduct
-If you believe someone is harassing you or has otherwise violated this Code of Conduct, please contact any of the administrators listed at the top of this document and send us an abuse report.
+If you believe someone is harassing you or has otherwise violated this Code of Conduct, please contact the Passage support team at support@passage.id and send us an abuse report.
 If this is the initial report of a problem, please include as much detail as possible.
 It is easiest for us to address issues when we have more context.

 # Consequences
 All content published to the Passage GitHub Community, including user account credentials, is hosted at the sole discretion of the 1Password Developer community administrators.